SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 As at the time of writing, there are two flavours of Conda: Anaconda and Miniconda.
 The former is a complete distribution of roughly 1,500 scientific packages that have been curated and vetted for interoperability and usability.
 Miniconda is a minimal distribution without the bundled packages.

+A good alternative to Conda is `venv`, which is included with Python. venv provides for the creation of isolated virtual environments.
+As of September 2025, this project uses `venv` for environment management.

 #### 5.7.2.
 Bazel (Build System)